maxday/advent-of-rust/README.md

 # Advent of Rust

 Welcome to this new Rust adventure!
-Every day we will build together a Rust REST API
+Every day we will build together a Rust REST API.

 Very beginner friendly, we will do it with live coding with detailed step by step!

 Enjoy! 🦀